 SHSG provides assistance to local, state and federal government agencies with regard to disaster relief.
 Our South Georgia location enables us to serve as a staging site for the entire Southeast.
 We store disaster relief supplies such as water, food, blankets, etc. and can mobilize these resources quickly, having them on site in a crisis within a matter of hours.

-Teachers’ Harvest, founded in 2009, is a free school supply store for area teachers, offering them an assortment of brand new and gently used supplies and equipment donated to us by both local and national businesses and the Kids in Need Foundation.
+Teachers’ Harvest, founded in 2009, is a free school supply store for area teachers.
+This program, located at our Valdosta branch, offers educators an assortment of brand new and gently used supplies and equipment donated to us by both local and national businesses and the Kids in Need Foundation.
 Since our opening, we’ve given away nearly $1.75 million in products and served nearly 3,000 teachers.
 TH strives to ensure that kids have what they need to succeed in school, as education is a huge component in breaking the cycle of poverty that plagues our area.

 In addition to these year-round programs, we conduct seasonal and standalone events such as our recent Thanksgiving meal giveaway, at which we were able to distribute over 150,000 pounds of food.